 Those with less than pristine credit scores and without sizable down payments have found it harder to obtain financing.
 This should allay fears of a market crash due to lenient lending policies the likes of which was seen around 2008.
 But…

 Interest Rates Are Rising

 No one wants to miss out on the lowest mortgage rates in recent history.
 Early pandemic FOMO (fear of missing out) caused new homebuyers, especially Millennials and first-time homebuyers to enter the market even during the most uncertain early days of the health crisis.
-And now even those most cautious of potential buyers are trying to take advantage if they can find a property that suits them before mortgage interest rates go up enough to make the prospect prohibitive.
+And now even those most cautious of potential buyers are trying to take advantage if they can find a property that suits them before rising mortgage interest rates enough to make the prospect prohibitive.

 This was easy during the first quarter of 2021, when rates on a 30-year fixed-rate mortgage stayed below 3% percent until about the first week of March.
 By April 1, however, they increased to 3.18%, and analysts have projected that this increase in the cost of borrowing lowered the house-buying power of consumers enough to stop over 55,500 potential home sales.

 And it’s going to get worse for buyers.
 Freddie Mac projects rates will continue to rise, albeit slowly, eventually reaching an average of 3.4% by the end of 2021.
 This means loans are projected to be more expensive later, which has buyers scrambling to find homes and lock in their mortgage loans today if possible.